yube01/RoomEase/readme.md

 ## 1. Introduction <a name="introduction"></a>

-Welcome to EaseRoom, a web-based room booking and hosting platform.
-EaseRoom allows users to either host rooms or book available rooms by providing their details.
-This documentation provides an overview of how to use EaseRoom and the features available to both users and administrators.
+Welcome to RoomEase, a web-based room booking and hosting platform.
+RoomEase allows users to either host rooms or book available rooms by providing their details.
+This documentation provides an overview of how to use RoomEase and the features available to both users and administrators.

 ## 2. Getting Started <a name="getting-started"></a>

 ### Prerequisites <a name="prerequisites"></a>

-Before using EaseRoom, ensure that you have the following components installed:
+Before using RoomEase, ensure that you have the following components installed:

 - [XAMPP](https://www.apachefriends.org/index.html) for hosting the web application.
 - [MySQL](https://www.mysql.com/) for database storage.